 The meditation sessions are grouped into different categories, such as:

-Meditations can be accessed as standalone sessions, courses, or series.
+Meditations can be accessed as stand-alone sessions, courses, or series.

-Sessions range from 3–30 minutes.
+Sessions range between 3 and 30 minutes.

 - autonomous sensory meridian response